pkirlin/cs142-f24-inclass/src/lab11/questions.md

 if you can, close everything besides IntelliJ and maybe your internet browser in case you need to look stuff up**.

+**VERY IMPORTANT NOTE:**  When you run the code to measure the running time of the algorithms in parts A, B, and C, use the DEBUG button rather than the RUN button in IntelliJ.
+If you use the Run button, IntelliJ will often optimize the code while it's running and your measurements will not be accurate.

 HOW DO COMPUTER SCIENTISTS MEASURE THE SPEED OF ALGORITHMS?
 Because every person's computer is different, a section of code might run faster or slower on someone